 Designation—

 An indication of a credential that an individual holds, which could be a specific title, letters, or acronyms before or after an individual’s name.
 A credential may or may not be accompanied by a formal or distinct designation.
+Refer to the NCCA Standards for the Accreditation of Certification Programs and the ICE 1100: ACAP Standard for Assessment-Based Certificate Programs for guidance on use.

 Dichotomous—